 They may have some others from time to time.
 For instance, at one time they offered a minimum hourly guarantee in my market if you met certain conditions.
 I've heard of consecutive delivery bonuses.
 But these are not nearly as common, so we'll stick to these three.

 You could see one, two or all three of these at any given time.
 And then, when things are slow, you may not receive any.
 It all depends on what Uber thinks the supply and the demand for drivers will be.

 Uber Eats doesn't work with schedules in the same way that Grubhub and Doordash do.
-However, they will use boosts to encourage drivers to plan on delivering at certain times.
+However, they will use a boost promotion to encourage drivers to plan on delivering at certain times.

 Uber will forecast what demand they think there will be within their market, and when they think they'll need drivers the most.
-Using that data, they'll post a schedule of when certain boosts will be live and in what part of the market.
+Using that data, they'll post a schedule of when a certain boost multiplier will be live and in what part of the market.